 2. Have at least 1 live Zap for each of your integration’s visible Triggers, Actions, and Searches

 Clone your integration and place it into invite-only mode.
 Doing so provides you a link to share this instance of your Zapier integration with prospective users.
-To see your number of users per Trigger, Action, and Search, check under the “Visibility” header in your dashboard.

 The intention of this step is to ensure any show-stopping bugs are worked out and verify existing user demand.
 Towards this end, your users should be non-QA emails and external or outside of your company.

 3. Prepare your team to support and maintain your integration